Jkrunal7/Processing-Customer-Care-Data-with-LLM/README.md

-Processing Customer Care Data with LLM
+# Processing Customer Care Data with LLM

-This project processes chat conversations between customers and support representatives to extract key information, including:
+This project demonstrates a solution for processing customer support chat data to extract critical details such as:

-Customer Name
+- **Customer Name

-Order ID
+- **Order ID

-Customer Email
+- **Customer Email

-Support Representative Name
+- **Support Representative Name

-Customer Sentiment
+- **Customer Sentiment

-The extracted data is stored in an SQL database for efficient querying and retrieval.
-The project leverages a Large Language Model (LLM) to analyze and retrieve meaningful insights from the stored data.
+The extracted information is systematically stored in an SQL database, enabling efficient data management and retrieval.
+Additionally, a Large Language Model (LLM) is employed to analyze the stored data and provide valuable insights based on user queries.